Skip to main content

 (notice the change from dash to underscore!)
 This fix doesn't work with older SDKs that don't have ld-classic - they would interpret it as looking for a library libd_classic.

-The updated SDKs (version 15.1) fixed this issue, so you no longer needed the workround.
+The updated SDKs (version 15.1) fixed this issue, so you no longer needed the workround; but, if you do, see the notes on the transparent solution.

 Unhandled exceptions